discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

   - This can mean hitting an anomaly to help your <Specialization name="renegade"/> kill it.
   - You can also pull the adds from the Archdiviner and Gladiator phase since your <Specialization name="Firebrand"/> can only pull two at a time.
   - Pulling the adds is also great since they can really hurt your teams <Item id="24836"/> uptime.
+  - If you are good at tagging multiple targets then you can even run <Item id="43360"/>.

 </Tab>
 </Tabs>